Summary

 Not all months look the same — you may have subscriptions or bills that are paid on an irregular basis.
 Depending on where you live, energy bills can look quite different each season.
 You’ll learn these things as you go and can change your budget and goals as needed.
 It can take a few months to get used to a new money mindset and strategy, so be patient with yourself.
 Mistakes and setbacks can happen.

-Going forward, you don’t need to think of a budget as something that’s rigid or static.
+You don’t need to think of a budget as something that’s rigid or static.
 A budget can and should change as your financial situation does.
 Whether you add new goals, experience a setback or increase your income, your budget should be a reflection of what you value and what you’re aspiring to achieve financially.

 If you’re working on managing your credit as well, you can read our six tips for rebuilding your credit health.